HavierHeng/PreSeQL/src/pager/README.md

 # Database file disk file format

-The pages at the back of the database file can grow dynamically.
+The pages at the back of the database file can grow dynamically in count.

 A page is determined by the OS kernel, but is normally 4096 bytes or 8192 bytes.
-We keep within this page limit as it minimizes I/O since the page is the smallest unit that can be retrieved from disk.
+We keep within this page limit as it minimizes I/O (1 I/O operation per page retrieval) since the page is the smallest unit that can be retrieved from disk.

+Breaking the page alignment will cause unnecessary I/O operations.
+Hence all pages are intentionally padded to 4096 bytes even if its not used.
+A page has to be strictly aligned.

 ```
 [ Page 0 ]